 High Glycemic Index Foods (Refined Carbs & Sugar)

 As previously mentioned, the typical Western diet tends to be made up of higher amounts of refined carbohydrates – in other words, high glycemic index (GI) foods.
 The glycemic index essentially categorizes carbohydrate-containing foods by how quickly they increase blood sugar levels.
 High GI foods have a more significant effect on blood sugar levels compared to low GI foods.
-Meaning they are absorbed more quickly into the bloodstream which can trigger the cascade of events that can stimulate acne production (i.e., increased insulin > increased IGF-1 > increased sebum production > acne)
+This means they are absorbed more quickly into the bloodstream, which can trigger the cascade of events that can stimulate acne production (i.e., increased insulin > increased IGF-1 > increased sebum production > acne)